ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 - Crop sequence: Disease pressure and nitrogen management The continuous cropping of cereals or legumes can lead to increased disease pressure and suboptimal nitrogen management.
     Here we will implement the following simple rule: If the previous two cultivated crops were cereals, the next crop must be a legume.
-Instead, if the previous crop was a legume, the next crop must be a cereal.
+In all other cases, the next crop must be a cereal.
-    Thereby, we will simply consider the last cultivated crops, regardless of whether the plot has intermittentlly be left fallow.
+    Thereby, we will simply consider the last cultivated crops, regardless of whether the plot has intermittently been left fallow.

-- Time of season and relative water availability
-    The above two rules will determine in most seasons which crop will be sown.
-    However, the above still leaves flexibility in some seasons, where none of the above rules is binding (e.g., when the past two crops were a legume followed by a cereal, the above rules do not determine which crop will be sown).
-    In such cases, the farmer will sow a legume if sowing conditions are fulfilled early in the season, and otherwise sow cereals.

 The above rules have been chosen on purpose for this tutorial, as they demonstrate how to implement conditions that depend on both